propelorm/Propel2/documentation/cookbook/runtime-introspection.markdown

 In addition to the object and peer classes used to do C.R.U.D. operations, Propel generates an object mapping for your tables to allow runtime introspection.

-The intospection objects are instances of the map classes.
+The introspection objects are instances of the map classes.
 Propel maps databases, tables, columns and relations into objects that you can easily use.

 ## Retrieving a TableMap ##